List of The Great British Bake Off finalists (series 8–present): Peter Sawkins (winner)

 Peter Sawkins (born 30 June 2000) is a Scottish baker and student from Currie, Edinburgh.
 He won the eleventh series in 2020, which was filmed under special circumstances due to the COVID-19 pandemic.
-He won the title of Star-Baker twice on the show and is known for his gluten-free and dairy-free fancies.
+He won the title of Star Baker twice on the show and is known for his gluten-free fancies.
 He was the youngest contestant in the 2020 series, as well as the youngest winner and youngest finalist in the history of the competition.

 Sawkins first became interested in baking at the age of 12 after watching the third series.
 He plays badminton, and has played in national competitions in the sport since 2012.
 He was a member of the 65th Edinburgh company of the Boys' Brigade.
 He was also president of the badminton club at the University of Edinburgh, where he studied accounting and finance.
+In 2023, Peter graduated from the University with a degree in accountancy and finance and was subsequently elected President of the Edinburgh University Sports Union (EUSU) for a one-year term.

-His first cookbook, Peter Bakes, was published in October 2021.
+He wrote the cookbooks Peter Bakes (2021) and Peter's Baking Party (2022).

 Laura Adlington

-Laura Adlington (born 1988/89), one of runners-up of the eleventh series, was a digital manager at the time of the competition.
+Laura Adlington (born 28 November 1988), one of runners-up of the eleventh series, was a digital manager at the time of the competition.
 Due to her bakes throughout the series judged as often flavourful but poorly constructed and presented, her placement in the finals was widely criticised by viewers.
 Laura suffered from cyberbullying via social media.
 Judges Paul Hollywood and Prue Leith expressed support for Adlington.
 Via Instagram, Hollywood criticised the cyberbullying as "disgusting behaviour".

-In May 2021, Adlington announced her extended interests in plus-size clothing, planning to show that such clothing is more than just "black and baggy" but rather "glamourous" and "nice".
+In May 2021, Adlington announced her extended interests in plus-size clothing, planning to show that such clothing is more than just "black and baggy" but rather "glamorous" and "nice".

 Dave Friday

 Dave Friday (born 1989/90), one of runners-up of the eleventh series, was a security guard at the time of the competition.
-Dave has a son born in 2020 to his fiancee, to whom he proposed in that same year in An Extra Slice.
+Dave has a son born in 2020 to his fiancée, to whom he proposed in that same year in An Extra Slice.

 Series 12 (2021)

 Giuseppe Dell'Anno (winner)

 Giuseppe Dell'Anno (born 1976), the winner of the twelfth series, was a chief engineer from Bristol and an industrial fellow of the University of Bristol at the time of the competition.
 He studied chemical engineering in the University of Pisa.
-He and his wife moved to the United Kingdom in 2002 and have resided there since.
+He and his wife moved to the United Kingdom in 2002 and have lived there since.